Photo by Josh Kowaleski

 While the Heck routes are mostly gravel, expect some two track with sand, rubble, or possibly the kind of mud pictured above.
 The Heck is called the Heck for a reason!

-105 Mile: This classic has 3400ft of climbing.
+100 Mile: This classic has 3600ft of climbing.
 It starts with a tight, two track section called the Briton Pit Rd for the first five miles.
 Your ride gets sorted out fast on this section.
+It’s rough.
 The hallmark feature of this route are its two passes over the North Shore State Trail; a slow, grassy winter trail with spring-fed wet sections.
-Most of the route is well-maintained county and Forest Service gravel roads.
-A rough two track section lives at mile 87 on the Bear Pit Rd.
-After recouping on gravel for a few miles, the last three miles to the finish are two track.
-Dubbed the “Alger Grade Forest” (a nod to the Arenberg Forest of Paris Roubaix infamy,) the 105 miler is tough.
+This is at mile 11 and then 88.
+Most of the route is well-maintained county gravel roads.
+This year, riders will be completing a 32 mile loop twice.
+The final 12 miles of the course include two track, a small stream crossing and then the last run down Briton Pit Rd.
+I recommend 40-50 mm tires at pressures under 35psi.
+Or, run as wide as you can if your bike is older.
+Riders will go past the aid station at mile 32 and 64.
+Toilet, water, snacks and volunteers will be there to assist.

 The Heck of the North has a unique feel to it.
 Maybe it is the brilliant Fall colors.
 Maybe it is the remoteness of the routes.
 Maybe it is the camaraderie and friendly faces.
 Either way, it’s a classic and we welcome you to the experience.